 Others who were black listed were not so fortunate; producer Adrian Scott, who had produced four of Dmytryk’s films, didn’t get another screen credit until 1972 and he never produced another feature film.
 Some writers used pseudonyms or their friends “fronted” for them by posing as the actual writers in order to continue working.

 Some nongovernmental agencies participated in enforcing and adding to the blacklist.
 The American Legion created its own list of 128 people it claimed were Communist sympathizers.
-Another organization was American Business Consultants, Inc. which published a weekly newsletter called
+Another organization was American Business Consultants, Inc. which published a weekly newsletter called Credit: Source: Wikimedia CommonsCounterattack.
+In June 1950, it published the Red Channels which listed 151 people in the entertainment and broadcast journalism businesses and listed their involvement in what it claimed was Communist or pro-Communist activity.
+That same year, CBS began to require a loyalty oath from all its employees.

 In 1952, the Screen Writers Guild authorized the movie studios to leave off credits of the names of any individuals who had not been cleared before Congress.
 Also during the early 1950s some influential newspaper columnists covering the entertainment world routinely suggested names they believed should be on the blacklist.
 Some of the more well-known columnists include Hedda Hopper and Jack O’Brien.